Rush Limbaugh here behind the Golden EIB microphone, the telephone number.

 The official track doesn't have it.

-The models, as I say, they've they just reported the latest model runs at 2 o'clock, 45 minutes ago.
+The models, as I say, they just reported the latest model runs at 2 o'clock, 45 minutes ago.

 There's still a whole bunch of models right on the forecast track.